 What advice would you give to students wishing to embrace a diplomatic career?

 Prepare yourself for a trying and demanding career.
 Make sure that you acquire a sound working knowledge in a variety of fields, from law to economics and, in today’s world threatened by climate change, even basic science.
 Today, as in the past, much of the diplomatic work carried out around the world is aimed at changing the lives of people.
 But globalisation means that our actions, as well as our omissions, have a more immediate and more widespread effect than ever before.
 This carries great responsibility.
 Diplomats must commit with resolve to such an important mission.

-- December 1st, 2006: Ambassador Patricia Espinosa was appointed Secretary of Foreign Affairs.
+- 2006 to 2012: Ambassador Patricia Espinosa was appointed Secretary of Foreign Affairs.